AiiDA-TrainsPot: Towards automated training of neural-network interatomic potentials: Introduction

 Machine learning (ML) and neural-network interatomic potentials (NNIPs) have revolutionized the field, by bridging the gap between \emph{ab initio} accuracy and computational efficiency~\cite{ Deringer2019}.
 These models are trained on high-fidelity density functional theory (DFT) data, allowing them to capture complex quantum mechanical interactions with far greater accuracy than traditional empirical potentials.
 Unlike fixed functional forms, ML potentials can flexibly generalize to diverse chemical environments while maintaining computational costs significantly lower than AIMD.
 This breakthrough has enabled large-scale and long-timescale simulations of materials with near-quantum accuracy, essentially extending the scope of what can be simulated from first principles.

 Over the last years, accuracy and data efficiency of ML interatomic potentials have improved remarkably, often at the price of increased algorithmic complexity.
-In this context, NNIPs based on equivariance have emerged as particularly promising and several architectures have been proposed, including NequIP~\cite{Batzner2022}, Allegro~\cite{Musaelian2023} and MACE~\cite{MACE}.
+In this context, NNIPs based on equivariance have emerged as particularly promising and several architectures have been proposed, including NequIP~\cite{Batzner2022}, Allegro~\cite{Musaelian2023}, MACE~\cite{MACE} and Point Edge Transformer (PET)~\cite{pet}.
 More recently, foundation models leveraging large-scale pretraining on diverse chemical datasets, provided a path towards improved transferability, data efficiency, and accuracy across a wide range of materials and molecular systems~\cite{maceoff_arxiv, petmad}.

 As of today, the training of an accurate NNIP remains a complex and time-consuming task.
 First, high-quality NNIPs require training datasets of the order of thousands of supercell single-point \emph{ab initio} calculations with hundreds of atoms in the unit cell; millions if foundation models for the entire periodic table are targeted.
-Most notably, the accuracy and extrapolation capabilities of NNIPs hinge on the careful choice of the training crystal structures, which have to be sufficiently diverse and abundant to avoid overfitting.
+Most notably, the accuracy and extrapolation capabilities of NNIPs hinge on the careful choice of the training structures, which have to be sufficiently diverse and abundant to avoid overfitting.
 While foundation models promise transferability across chemical space, fine-tuning them to high accuracy for a given material family still requires curated datasets.